cwittens/DispersiveShallowWater.jl/docs/src/dingemans.md

                 save_everystep = false, saveat = saveat)
 sol_hysgn = solve(ode_hysgn, Tsit5(), abstol = 1e-7, reltol = 1e-7,
                   save_everystep = false, saveat = saveat)
+nothing # hide
 ```

 ## Visualization and Comparison

 For proper comparison, we need to account for the fact that the BBM-BBM equations use a different reference level (η₀ = 0) compared to the other equations.
-We create a custom conversion function to shift the BBM-BBM results:
+We create a custom conversion function which allows us to easily shift the BBM-BBM results:

 ```@example dingemans
 # BBM-BBM equations need to be translated vertically for comparison